On Friday 3rd March 2017, I attended the ADI Team Congress Event at the ExCel London. It was a really great day!

 He spent some time addressing a question on many people’s mind:

-Which dental specialty would implants be most appropriately categorised under?
+Which dental speciality would implants be most appropriately categorised under?

-Dental implants are associated with all the dental specialties and so would most accurately be attached with all of them: periodontology, restorative, prosthodontics, oral surgery and also endodontics!
+Dental implants are associated with all the dental specialities and so would most accurately be attached with all of them: periodontology, restorative, prosthodontics, oral surgery and also endodontics!